jrgeralde/Odoo19HotelAddon/README.md

 5. Install the hotel Application and exit.

-6. Using the storedprocs folder, run the following scripts (in sequence) using PGADMIN4
+6. Open your postgresql database in PGADMIN and Using the storedprocs folder, run the following scripts (in sequence) using the PGADMIN query tool.

                Inserthoteldocuments.sql
                createindexforRegistrationconflict.sql